thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 An LLM is the part of an agent responsible for generating output in response to some input

-As of the time of recording, most LLM systems are designed to receive and generate text but some are starting to be capable of accepting other forms of data as well...
+At the time of recording, most LLM systems are designed to receive and generate text but some are starting to be capable of accepting other forms of data as well...

 The details of how an LLM works can be explored outside of this video if interested...